Nackloose/Perturbarium/README.md

 ---

-> Axia is a living codex: a dynamic archive of enduring principles for those who build, and a fertile breeding ground for paradigm-shifting, axiom-altering ideas, concepts, and conveyals.
+> Perturbarium is a container for perturbations: a dynamic environment where disturbances, fluctuations, and paradigm-shifting ideas are cultivated, studied, and allowed to evolve.
+It houses both the enduring principles that guide thoughtful programming and the radical concepts that challenge the very axioms of our craft.
 >
 > _My creative velocity far exceeds the practicalities of maintaining a multitude of repositories.
 This is an intentional effort to systematically aggregate the idiosyncratic, occasionally preposterous concepts I generate, rather than allowing them to dissipate across the vast digital expanse._
 >